Encyclopedia Sindhiana

+About eighty percent of the content is about Sindh, while the rest covers different important topics relating to the world and the universe.

 History

 The Encyclopedia Sindhiana is a project of the Sindhi Language Authority.
 The project was initially started under the supervision of Ghulam Ali Allana but was soon discontinued for unknown reasons.
 It was restarted during chairpersonship of Dr Fahmida Hussain in July 2008 to 13 March 2015.
-Badar Abro was made first Project Director of Encyclopedia Sindhiana, who was later replaced by Muhammad Usman Memon who were remained project Director of 'Encyclopedia Sindhiana' till 2019 and he completed 12 Volumes of 'Encyclopedia Sindhiana'.
+Badar Abro was made first Project Director of Encyclopedia Sindhiana, who was later replaced by Muhammad Usman Memon who remained project Director of 'Encyclopedia Sindhiana' till 2019 and he completed 12 Volumes of 'Encyclopedia Sindhiana'.

 In early 2025, work on Volume 13 is being supervised by Khan Muhammad Jarwar.

 Volumes

 As of early 2025, twelve volumes have been published.
 The first volume was published in 2009, while latest addition to this is eleventh volume which was published in August 2017.
 Collectively they cover first 29 letters of Sindhi alphabet (ا-ش).

 Volume 1

 This volume was published in 2009 and covers first three letters of Sindhi alphabet (ا، ب، ٻ).
 It has 3500 entries and is spread upon about 650 pages.